-The Innova Care Concepts team has been working with researchers at Huddersfield University to investigate and improve pressure care equipment in the healthcare sector.
+The Innova Care Concepts team has been working with researchers at the University of Huddersfield to investigate and improve pressure care equipment in the healthcare sector.

 These products are on the front line of pressure care across the healthcare sector.
 It is estimated that pressure injuries cost the NHS in excess of £3.8 million every year in the UK.

-Innova has been in contact and assisting the team at Huddersfield University for a couple of years now.
+Innova has been in contact and assisting the team at the University of Huddersfield for a couple of years now.
 The most recent round of tests was carried out at The Future Metrology Hub, which is part of the School of Computing and Engineering.

 Our Sales Director and Pressure Care Specialist, Joe, said:

-“It’s been a real privilege to work with Huddersfield University with their studies.
+“It’s been a real privilege to work with the University of Huddersfield with their studies.
 It’s great for us to be working toward a common goal of eradicating pressure injuries in healthcare.

 “Not only has this given us as equipment suppliers actual evidence that our products are at the cutting-edge of research and technology, but it’s also allowed us to further improve our mattresses and carry-out continuous product development with expert opinions and input.”